 Just as we are now all coming around to the notion of better eating, I’m advocating for better drinking to become part of our lifestyles as well.
 I can’t speak for others, but we are proud to provide as much information as possible about how the Thomson & Scott portfolio is created and exactly what’s in each bottle – and more importantly, what isn’t.

 What made you leave your career as a BBC broadcaster to create the Thomson & Scott brand?

-While I loved the experience of being a broadcaster for such an iconic network as the BBC, I fell in love with the opportunity of creating the Thomson & Scott brand to offer health-conscious consumers like myself a premium product they could enjoy without any guilt!
+While I loved the experience of being a broadcaster for such an iconic network as the BBC, I fell in love with the opportunity of creating the Thomson & Scott brand to offer health-conscious consumers like myself who want to know what's in their bottle!

 Where did you learn about wine-making?